sethblair/sethblair.com/README.md

 # sethblair.com
-A simple website for me, Seth Blair
+A simple website for me, Seth Blair.